UNECE/AIS/README.md

 pd_ports = pd.read_csv('https://raw.githubusercontent.com/UNECE/AIS/master/wpi_12nm_bounding_box_port.csv')
 ```

-## Data set: AIS count by H3 hexagons in Richard's Bay
+## Data set for cookbook (for Google colab version): AIS count by H3 hexagons in Richard's Bay
-* Description: This data set contains the number of AIS signals by H3 hexagons (from 2022-03-01 to 2022-03-07) in Richard's Bay.
+* Description: This data set contains the number of AIS signals (from 2022-03-01 to 2022-03-07) in Richard's Bay by H3 hexagons.
 For more information, see Section 4 of cookbook above.
 * Preview (header and first two rows, in total 14 hexagons)
 <table>
 <tbody>